scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 Routers, therefore, do not require expensive and energy-intensive dedicated hardware, and can be deployed on off-the-shelf hardware.
 Lack of forwarding tables also implies that the growing size of forwarding tables is of no concern to SCION.
 Additionally, routers that keep state of network information can suffer from denial-of-service (DoS) attacks exhausting the router’s state {{SCHUCHARD2011}}, which is less of a problem to SCION.

 - *Recovery from failures.* SCION hosts usually receive more than one path to a given destination.
-Each host can select (potentially disjoint) backup paths that are readily available in case of failure.
+Each host can select (potentially disjoint) backup paths that are available in case of failure.
 In contrast to the IP Internet, SCION packets are not dynamically rerouted in the network in case of failures.
 Routers use BFD {{RFC5880}} to detect link failures, and in case they cannot forward a packet, they send an authenticated SCMP message triggering path revocation.
-End hosts can use this information, or alternatively active monitoring, to quickly reroute traffic in case of failures.
+End hosts can use this information, or alternatively perform active monitoring, to quickly reroute traffic in case of failures.
-There is therefore no need to wait for BGP convergence.
+There is therefore no need to wait for inter-domain routing protocol convergence.

 - *Extensibility.* SCION, similarly to IPv6, supports extensions in its header.
-Such extensions can be hop-by-hop and end-to-end.
+Such extensions can be hop-by-hop (and are processed at each hop), or end-to-end.

-- *Backwards compatibility.* SCION packets support any kind of end-host addressing.
-IP packets can therefore be transported over SCION by interposing a SCION-to-IP Gateway (SIG). _TODO: reference if we talk more about it later._
+- *Backwards compatibility.* SCION packets support several kinds of end-host addressing (including IPv6 and IPv4).
+Transition mechanisms are further described in {{transition-mechanisms}}.
+TODO: I'm not entirely happy about this point..
+Either expand it with more arguments or remove it.

 ## Authentication -  SCION PKI {#pki}
 SCION's control plane messages are all authenticated.
 The verification of those messages relies on a public-key infrastructure (PKI) called the Control-Plane PKI or CP-PKI.
-It consists of a set of mechanisms, roles, and policies related to the management and usage of certificates, which enables the verification of signatures, e.g., on path construction beacons (PCBs).
+It consists of a set of mechanisms, roles, and policies related to the management and usage of certificates, which enables the verification of signatures, e.g., path construction beacons (PCBs).

 One might ask why SCION requires its own PKI, rather than reusing some of the existing PKI architectures.
 There are several properties that distinguish the CP-PKI from others, and motivate SCION's distinct approach.

 - *Unique decentralised trust model.* SCION is designed to enable global secure connectivity, where ASes do not necessarily share mutual trust.
 This requires a trust model that is different from existing ones that are behind commonly deployed PKIs in today's Internet.
-In a monopolistic model, all entities trust a single root of trust (e.g., in DNSSEC).
+In a monopolistic model, all entities trust one or a small number of roots of trust.
 In an oligopolistic model, there are  multiple equally trusted roots  (e.g., in the Web PKI).
 In both models, some or all certification authorities are omnipotent.
 If their key is compromised, then the security of the entire system collapses.
 Both models do not scale well to a global environment, because mutually distrustful entities cannot agree on a single root of trust (monopoly) and because in the oligopoly model, the security is as strong as its weakest root.
 The SCION trust model differs from classic PKIs in two ways.
 First, no entity is omnipotent, as  Isolation Domains  elect their own root of trust, and the  capabilities of each ISDs (authentication-wise) are limited to communication channels in which they are involved.
 Second, the trust roots of each ISD are located in a single file, the TRC, which is co-signed by multiple entities in a process  called voting.

-- *Absence of global  kill switches.* Authentication within SCION relies on local trust roots, limiting the scope of authorities and offering local sovereignty.
-Monopolistic trust root architectures such as DNSSEC and RPKI/BGPsec enable entities in possession of private keys to shut down portions of the namespace controlled by those keys.
-The introduction of these kill switches into DNS and BGP has created skepticism and concern over the potential outages that could arise should private keys be misused or fall into the wrong hands {{ROTHENBERGER2017}}.
-In addition, during periods of global tensions, there are often calls to use some of today’s Internet kill switches to potentially shut down connectivity in portions of the Internet.
-The fact that each ISD in SCION can manage its own roots of trust independently prevents this system from such external kill switches.

 - *Resilience to compromised entities and keys.* Compromised or malicious trust roots outside an ISD cannot affect operations that stay within that ISD.
 Moreover, each ISD can be configured to withstand the compromise of any single voting key.